 African Beignets (Puff Puff Recipe)

-african beignets on a sheet pan with a wire rack.
+circular beignets on a wire cooling rack.

 Jump to: